timkinnane/rocketchat-bot-helpers/README.md

 e.g. Below uses `onlineNames` method, which returns array of names of online users (not including bots).

-Might output something like 'Robert, Desmond and Billie are currently online'.
+Listens for *"who is online"* and replies with something like *"Robert, Desmond and Billie are currently online"*.

 ```
 # Use Bot Helpers class to check who's online